 The bill amends several sections of the Washington State Growth Management Act to establish new timelines for the review and update of comprehensive land use plans and development regulations.
-It allows smaller cities and towns with populations under 500, not near larger cities, to opt out of full reviews if they notify the department of their intent to participate in a partial review.
-Key changes include new compliance deadlines, such as extending the review date for certain counties from June 30 to December 31, 2026, with subsequent reviews every ten years.
+It allows smaller cities and towns with populations under 500, not located near larger cities, to opt out of full reviews if they notify the department of their intent to participate in a partial review.
+Key changes include the insertion of new deadlines for compliance, such as changing the review date for specific counties from June 30 to December 31, 2026, with subsequent reviews every ten years.
 The bill emphasizes public participation in the planning process and requires counties and cities to report on their implementation progress regarding comprehensive plans.

 Statutes affected: